comanezz/the-monkees/README.md

 The Home page uses a carousel with 3 pictures switching automatically or can be switch manually.
 There is no big title of the band's name on this page because we can clearly see written "The Monkees" on the logo and in the main pictures.

-Each rectangle includes an image and a title which links the user to another page.
+Each rectangle includes an image and a title which redirect the user to another page of the website.

 **Videos**

-The Video page features 3 embedded Youtube videos.
+The Videos page features 3 embedded Youtube videos.

 **Music**

 The Music page features:
  - 4 images cover
+ - 3 Audio players
  - 3 lyrics buttons
  - 1 Spotify player.

- The images are used above the audio player and the lyrics buttons.
-Each audio has a different song which is related to the image and the lyrics.
+ Each image is used above the audio player and the lyrics button.
+Each audio player has a different song which is related to the image and the lyrics.

 **Tour**

-The Tour page features an image (representing the person who will perform in the next events).
-A table has been used because it was the easiest way to align the ticket buttons besides the location content and dates.
+The Tour page features an image (representing the person who will perform in the next events) and the location and dates of the incoming events or previous events.

 **Book an Event**